bekkari101/MultiBranchNet/README.md

 This project implements a lightweight Parallel Branch Neural Network (PBNN) for MNIST that achieves strong accuracy with very few parameters.
 The core idea is to split the flattened convolutional features into equal chunks and process each chunk through a tiny MLP branch.
 The branch outputs are concatenated and classified.
 This factorizes the large dense layer found in standard CNNs into parallel, smaller per-branch layers, dramatically reducing parameters while preserving capacity.

+Inspired by multi-branch network ideas such as GoogLeNet/Inception modules discussed in Dive into Deep Learning.
+See: https://d2l.ai/chapter_convolutional-modern/googlenet.html

 ### Method Overview
 - **Feature extractor**: A compact CNN with two convolution layers and max-pooling produces a spatial feature map.
 In the current default config: `conv_channels = (12, 16)`, kernel size 3 with padding 1, and 2× max-pooling.
 - **Flatten + padding**: The feature map is flattened.
 If its size is not divisible by the number of branches, zero-padding is added to make it evenly split.